Phil Angelides

-Phillip Nicholas Angelides (/ˌændʒəˈliːdɪs/ AN-jə-LEE-dis; born June 12, 1953) is an American politician who served as the California State Treasurer from 1999 to 2007.
-A member of the Democratic Party, Angelides was the party's nominee for Governor of California in 2006.
-Angelides later served as the chair of the Financial Crisis Inquiry Commission, which was charged with investigating the causes of the 2008 financial crisis and presenting a report on their findings to the United States Congress.
+Phillip Nicholas Angelides (/ˌændʒəˈliːdɪs/ AN-jə-LEE-dis; born June 12, 1953) is an American politician and real estate developer who served as the California state treasurer from 1999 to 2007.
+A member of the Democratic Party, Angelides was the party's nominee for governor of California in 2006.
+Angelides served as chair of the Financial Crisis Inquiry Commission, which was charged with investigating the causes of the 2008 financial crisis and presenting a report on its findings to the United States Congress.

 Early life and education

-Angelides was born in Sacramento, California, to Helen (née Papadopoulos) and Jerry Angelides, who were Greek immigrants.
+Phillip Nicholas Angelides was born in Sacramento, California, on June 12, 1953, to Helen (née Papadopoulos) and Jerry Angelides, who were Greek immigrants.
 Growing up, Phil and his brother Kimon were encouraged by their father to learn about geography and the United States government.
 Their father would quiz them weekly on these topics.

 Angelides was educated at The Thacher School in Ojai, California and graduated from Harvard University in 1974, majoring in government as a Coro Foundation Fellow.

+Career

 Early political career

 Angelides' interest in politics was ignited in 1971, during his college freshman year, when he met anti-war activist Allard Lowenstein.

 In 1973, while in college, Angelides unsuccessfully ran for Sacramento City Council against a popular incumbent.
 From 1975 to 1983, Angelides worked for California's Housing and Community Development agency.
 During that time, he again ran unsuccessfully for city council in 1977.

 Angelides was an early supporter and fundraiser of the eventual 1988 Democratic Presidential Nominee, Michael Dukakis, and maintains a strong friendship to the present.
 Dukakis has referred to Phil as "one of the five or 10 best people in American politics today."
 His work with Dukakis led him to serve as the chairman of the California Democratic Party from 1991 to 1993.